-Restoration thinning treatments would harvest timber from 107 acres on the unburned to low severity burned area within the Government Flats fire perimeter.
+Restoration thinning treatments would harvest timber from 107 acres on the unburned to low severity burned area within the Government Flats Complex Fire perimeter.
 These units are all under existing stewardship contacts (Roan and Eques), and the Forest Service has a contractual obligation to analyze continued operations on these lands, which is necessary for contract modifications.
 The treatment of these units would be implemented as described under the Proposed Action.

 In these units, target fuel loading is between 7 and 15 tons per acre in order to meet the goal of thinning from the original EA.
 The goal was to reduce hazardous fuels by thinning from below.
 Smaller diameter trees growing in lower crown positions would be removed, leaving more space around remaining larger trees.
 To further reduce fuel loadings, trees would be selected for removal if their spacing facilitates the spread of a crown fire (canopy closure), or a tree form contributes to the initiation of a crown fire (crown base height) such as low growing tree branches over brush, which if ignited, could lead to crown fire initiation.
 Trees heavily infected with dwarf mistletoe would also be removed, since these trees contribute to ladder fuels (low hanging "brooms"), to low crown base height (distance from surface fuels to bottom of tree crowns), and to torching.
 Tall brush, which may contribute to the initiation of a crown fire, would also be reduced.
 Activity fuels (residual from mechanical treatments) as well as residual fuels from natural accumulation would be treated by piling and burning.
-Stands where the dominant species and fire regime are appropriate, such as ponderosa pine and western larch in a low intensity, frequent fire return interval, would be treated.

 All thinning activities would apply variable density thinning (VDT), which allows flexible local density levels to achieve overall treatment objectives (see Proposed Action for description of VDT).
 No additional gaps would be added to these units.
-The gaps created by the Government Flats fire would be used in determining the best applications of VDT.
+The gaps created by the Government Flats Complex Fire would be used in determining the best applications of VDT.
 The units of highest concern would be prioritized during implementation based on current on-the-ground and weather conditions.
 Vegetation treatment utilize already disturbed areas as much as possible, including the use of available roads, skid trails existing from past activities and dozer line from the fire suppression activities.
-No temporary roads are needed to implement this alternative.
+No new temporary roads are needed to implement this alternative.